 “I am the master of my identity.
 Anything evil or negative that I’ve chosen to project onto others is a reflection of my true self.” – AJ

 This is why I self-reflect.
-It is my chance to see where fault lies, creating an open opportunity to correct what is presently holding me back from being my best self.
+It is my chance to see where the fault lies, creating an open opportunity to correct what is presently holding me back from being my best self.

 If we aren’t careful we will point the finger and hold other people accountable for what we lack.
 It is not someone else’s responsibility to prove that we are worthy.
 Being content with self is an inside job.

 “It’s easy to pretend ‘to be fierce and fearless because living your truth takes real courage.
 Real fearless and fierce women admit mistakes and they work to correct them.
 We stand up and we use our voices for things other than self-promotion.
-We don’t stand by and let racism and sexism and homophobia run rapid on our watch.
-Real fearless and fierce women complement other women and we recognize and embrace that their shine in no way diminishes our light and that it actually makes our light shine brighter.” – Gabrielle Union
+We don’t stand by and let racism and sexism and homophobia run rapidly on our watch.
+Real fearless and fierce women compliment other women and we recognize and embrace that their shine in no way diminishes our light and that it actually makes our light shine brighter.” – Gabrielle Union